 We manage waste generated from our business operations according to the principles of reduction, re-use and recycling.

 All new delivery vehicles purchased by AFI are fitted with the most up-to-date equipment to reduce fuel consumption and carbon emissions.
 This includes loading ramps that can be laid flat to reduce drag, fuel efficient engines, and telemetry monitoring systems that record how much fuel is used and how the driver is performing.

 These systems enable us to confirm that our employees are driving safely and within national speed limits.
 To further ensure that this is the case, we carry out extensive driver training and have also implemented a driver incentive scheme designed to reward safe and efficient driving.

-All of our service fleet and company vehicles are diesel powered and conform to EU4 regulations.
 All new company cars purchased have CO2 emissions less than 160g/km and all service fleet vehicles have emissions under 200g/km.